Non-Hermitian dislocation modes: Stability and melting across exceptional points

 \emph{Acknowledgments}.~A.P. acknowledges support from the KVPY programme.
 B.R. was supported by a startup grant from Lehigh University.
-We acknowledge support from the Deutsche Forschungsgemeinschaft through SFB 1143 (project-id 247310070) and cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
+We acknowledge support from the Deutsche Forschungsgemeinschaft through SFB 1143 (Project-id No.~247310070) and cluster of excellence ct.qmat (EXC 2147, Project-id No.~390858490).
 We thank Emil Bergholtz for useful discussions and Vladimir Juri\v ci\' c for critical reading of the manuscript.
+We thank two anonymous referees for their thoughtful comments.